Chapter 22. Programming

 build.xml, the Ant build file.

-Several XSLT files, in the xsl folder, of which the root file is latex_master.xsl.
+Several XSLT files, in the xsl directory, of which the root file is latex_master.xsl.
 These files are inadequately organized at the time of writing, because they have developed as part of a learning process; when there is time, they will be reorganized.
 The content should be well-commented, though.

 A fonts folder, in which there are two open-source fonts, Vollkorn and Josefin-Sans.
 These are configured respectively as the main font and the sans font for the PDF build.